Log in to evaluate your 2019 APHA Annual Meeting sessions for CE credit

 The APHA Annual Meeting offers professionals and practitioners the opportunity to enhance their knowledge and exchange information on best practices, latest research and new trends in public health.
 The Annual Meeting provides more educational offerings in public health than any other event.
 Registrants may earn continuing education credits for specific professional disciplines at Scientific Sessions and Pre-Convention Learning Institutes.

-Scientific Sessions — Hundreds of scientific sessions will be awarded contact hour credits for Certified Health Education Specialists (CHES®), Master Certified Health Education Specialists (MCHES®), Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Certified in Public Health (CPHCE).
+Scientific Sessions — Hundreds of scientific sessions will be awarded contact hour credits for Certified Health Education Specialists (CHES®), Master Certified Health Education Specialists (MCHES®), Continuing Medical Education (CME), Continuing Nursing Education (CNE), Certified in Public Health (CPHCE) and Veterinary (VET).

 Learning Institute Courses — For an additional cost APHA also offers half- or full-day Learning Institute Courses, or LIs, on the Saturday and Sunday prior to the Annual Meeting.
 You must be registered for the conference or the LIs to receive credit.